-The fuse panel is located below and to the left of the steering wheel by the brake pedal.
-Remove the panel cover to access the fuses.
+The fuse panel is located in the lower passenger side area behind the kick panel.
+Open the trim panel door and remove the fuse cover to access the fuses.

-To remove a fuse use the fuse puller tool provided on the fuse panel cover.
+To remove a fuse, use the fuse puller tool provided to the left of the fuses and relays.

-The fuses are coded as follows.
+The fuses are coded as follows: